New Monmouth Presbyterian Church is a community with great history as well as great excitement about what God is now doing in our midst.

 So every Sunday we seek to emphasize the good news of a sovereign God who shows a sinful people grace and mercy, and he does so in Jesus Christ.
 There is nothing we can do to earn God’s love, rather we believe it is about what God has already done in Jesus.

 In the summer of 2016 Rachel and Casey Clark were called to be the pastors of New Monmouth.
-They came along with their four children and have enjoyed serving this congregation and becoming a part of the community.
+They came along with their four children (now five) and have enjoyed serving this congregation and becoming a part of the community.

 Rachel attended Wheaton College outside Chicago, Illinois, and Casey went to school just up the road at James Madison University in Harrisonburg, Virginia.
 They met in seminary and learned how they shared many passions for ministry.
 The two served together in Durham for almost eight years before coming to Lexington and they hope they can use their gifts to help this congregation be a light for Christ in Rockbridge County.